vaibhavramakrishnan/Apache-Giraph/README.md

 3/compile with maven 3, via :
 $ mvn compile

-4/place the input file in the HDFS, via :
+4/place the input file 'tiny_graph' in the HDFS, via :
 $ hadoop fs -put /.../input /

 5/run the Giraph jar with Hadoop, via :